Stuff I've worked on

 An online tool for creating and sharing storyboards for videos, animations, and similar productions.
 I joined the company as employee number one.
 The application is based on Ruby on Rails, with a React frontend and an additional api in Go, although I mostly work on the frontend of the app.

-Frustrated by terrible restaurant/cafe websites that don’t have the info that you need, or simply don't work on mobile, I wanted to make something that enables owners to get a great online presence, fast.
-So for the last few years I’ve been occasionally working on my own product; a service for restaurant/cafe owners to take their business online.
+Frustrated by terrible restaurant/cafe websites that don’t have the info that you need, or simply don't work on mobile, I wanted to make something that enables owners to get a great online presence, fast, so for a few years I occasionally worked on my own product; a service for restaurant/cafe owners to take their business online.
 A hosted website platform tailored specifically to restaurants and cafes.

 Together with German newspaper Die Zeit, our team developed an editorial tool for delivering rich, interactive stories for consumption on all kinds of devices: The Card Builder.

 The time frame and the interactive nature of the card stacks made this a challenging project.
 A lot of modern technology was used to ensure the experience was snappy, exciting, and reliable.
 Technically, the product featured ReactJS, dynamically generated stylesheet and JS bundles per customer, server-side rendering (and includes), responsive images, and lazy loading.
 The project has since been taken offline.